-As tech tools have become ubiquitous, executives are expected to be self-sufficient and able to shed the cost of admin.
-The problem with this so-called self-sufficiency is that it comes at the cost of time.
+As technology tools become ubiquitous, leaders are expected to be self-reliant and reduce administrative expenses.
+However, this so-called independence often comes at the expense of their time.

 Consider the numbers: